Roohparvar/BIC-RNA/README.md

 ## Database

+The database for this project currently includes data on External Elements, Stems, and Pseudoknots.

+External Elements are nucleotide bases located at the beginning and end of RNA sequences that do not form bonds with other bases.
+Stems are self-complementary, base-paired regions.
+Pseudoknots are structures formed when a single-stranded region of RNA in the loop of a hairpin base-pairs with a complementary stretch of nucleotides elsewhere in the RNA chain.
-The database for this project currently includes data on External Elements and Stems.
-External Elements refer to nucleotide bases located at the beginning and end of RNA sequences that do not form bonds with other bases, while Stems are self-complementary, base-paired regions.
-We have extracted and organized these data to facilitate further analysis and support design processes.
-Future updates may expand the database to incorporate additional RNA structural features and annotations.
+These data have been systematically extracted and organized to facilitate in-depth analysis and support the design process.
+Future updates to the database may include additional RNA structural features and annotations to enhance its utility.